Milk substitute for possum & glider joeys with less than 80% of their pouch life completed.

 160g & 800g.

-Possum milk composition changes significantly as the joey ages.
-Possum Milk Replacer <0.8 is specially formulated for pinkie and just-furring joeys during mid lactation, prior to pouch emergence.
+Use Possum Milk Replacer <0.8 for pinkie and just-furring joeys, prior to pouch emergence.
 Furless possums and gliders are very prone to disease and mortality and should only be attempted by experienced carers with sufficient resources.

 Making up Milk